French Socialists uneasy as Strauss-Kahn to return

 An OpinionWay-Fiducial poll for Le Figaro and LCI published on Thursday showed that 44 percent of voters from the Left would vote for Hollande in the primary, with 30 percent choosing Aubry.

-Arnaud Montebourg, another contender in the Socialist primary, said Strauss-Kahn should apologize to party colleagues and voters in the same way he did with International Monetary Fund staff in Washington.
+Arnaud Montebourg, another contender in the Socialist primary, said Strauss-Kahn should apologise to party colleagues and voters in the same way he did with International Monetary Fund staff in Washington.

 "He should make the same gesture after the toll we have all had to bear in this affair," Montebourg told i<tele TV.